 The firm was founded in 1935 by brothers-in-law William Slater and Hugh Gordon.
 They operated Slater and Gordon from a small room in the Australian Railway Union’s building on Bourke Street in Melbourne, focusing on workplace entitlements and claims.
-Today, the firm has more than 1,300 staff in 83 locations in Australia, and 1,300 staff in 18 locations in the UK.

 2. Our founders have served our country in politics and in wartime.

 William Slater was Victoria’s Attorney-General, twice, and introduced legislation to improve the rights of working Victorians including payments for medical expenses, occupational diseases and journey claims to work.
 He also served as a field ambulance in World War I.